-Since 2006, Thamarai Educational Projects have provided educational services in the most marginalised sections of the villages next to the international township of Auroville in Tamil Nadu, India.
-Our current projects support children from these villages, through after-school projects for around 90 children.
-In addition, regular health care and well-being programs are provided at local schools and at work units/villages centres for adults with a vision to promote conscious living.
+Since 2006, Thamarai Community Education Projects have provided educational services in the most marginalised sections of the villages next to the international township of Auroville in Tamil Nadu, India.
+Our current projects support children and youth from these villages, through after-school projects for around 90 children.
+In addition, regular health care and well-being programs are provided at local schools and at work units/villages centres for adults with a vision to promote health and well being for all.

 Challenge

-Over the years, Thamarai has worked to counter poor literacy skills, low-income level and alcohol addiction, a major problem, leading to other issues such as debt, domestic abuse and children discontinuing education due to lack of finance.
-Academically, parents are unable to support their children due to low literacy rates
+Over the years, Thamarai has worked to counter low literacy and income levels.
+We also work on social issues such as health and addiction – a major problem, leading to other difficulties such as debt, domestic abuse and children discontinuing education due to lack of finance.
+Academically, many parents are challenged with low literacy rates, they send their children for homework support, we aspire to respond to their needs as effectively as possibly using technology and extra curricular activities to continually enrich programs.

 Solution